This detailed shirataki noodles recipe and video will teach you how to make the most out of these keto noodles.

-When my husband and I embarked on a low-carb diet back in 2011, I immediately started looking for recipes to replace our favorite foods.
-Not surprisingly, a pasta substitute was high on the list! 🍝
+When my husband and I started a low-carb diet in 2011, I immediately started looking for recipes to replace our favorite foods.
+Not surprisingly, pasta was high on the list!
+I regularly make low-carb alternatives to traditional pasta, such as hearts of palm pasta, zucchini noodles, and spaghetti squash.
+Shirataki noodles are another great option.
+When cooked properly and buttered, they are delicious!

 Ingredients

-- Grated parmesan: It's best to use finely grated parmesan and not coarsely shredded cheese.
+- Grated parmesan: It's best to use finely grated parmesan rather than coarsely shredded cheese.

 Variations